salesforce/storm-dynamic-spout/README.md

 [SidelineConsumer]() - This is our high-level Kafka consumer built ontop of [KafkaConsumer]() that handles consuming from Kafka topics as well as maintaining consumer state information.
 It wraps KafkaConsumer giving it semantics that play nicely with Storm.
-As SidelineConsumer consumes messages from Kafka, and those messages eventually get emitted into your topology, Storm provides no guarantee that those messages will get processed in order.
-Because of this, tracking which offsets within your Kafka topic have and have not been processed in not entirely trivial.
+KafkaConsumer assumes messages from a given partition are always consumed in order and processed in order.
+As we know Storm provides no guarantee that as those messages get converted to tuples and emitted into your topology, they may get processed in no particular order.
+Because of this, tracking which offsets within your Kafka topic have or have not been processed is not entirely trivial.

 [VirtualSidelineSpout]() - Within a SidelineSpout instance, you will have one or more VirtualSidelineSpout instances.
 These wrap SidelineConsumer instances in order to consume messages from Kafka, and layers on functionality to determine